RQAJohnson/ims-demo/README.md

 Coverage: 34%
 # Project Title: Inventory Management System

-One Paragraph of project description goes here > Project Description: A management system which tracks items, customers and orders.
+Project Description: A management system which tracks items, customers and orders.
 Allowing users to manager their inventory with ease.

 ## Getting Started